 Ceasefires and War Recurrence

-We conceptualize ceasefires as a civil war outcome (Kreutz 2010; Clayton et al. 2023).
-Compared to other war termination outcomes, we suggest that ceasefires are distinct in that they leave most of the “fundamental political, economic, and social issues” unaddressed (Mahieu 2007, 212).
+Based on previous civil war termination categorization, we study ceasefires as a civil war termination outcome (Kreutz 2010).
+Compared to other war termination outcomes, we demonstrate that ceasefires are distinct in that they leave most of the “fundamental political, economic, and social issues” unaddressed (Mahieu 2007, 212).
 While ceasefires can save lives in the short run and provide temporary relief from the humanitarian crisis, we hypothesize that they tend to make the conflict more likely to recur, thereby prolonging it and resulting in more casualties and destruction (Mahiou 2007, 210).
 Ceasefires prioritize the immediate end of hostilities over addressing actual military realities on the groups.
 As a result, we conjecture that they tend to fail, especially if they come about as a result of third-party pressure (Werner and Yuen 2005).

 Since ceasefires also provide relief from the exhaustion and pain caused by war, the opposing sides lose some motivation to make necessary concessions towards a peaceful resolution (Touval 1995, 334; Luttwak 2004, 265–267; Sisk 2002).
 By removing the immediate threats of defeat and loss, the urgency to negotiate peace diminishes (Mahieu 2007).
 Not only can ceasefires potentially discourage concessions, but they may also foster “cheating and muscle-flexing on both sides” (Crocker 2004, 158).
 This tends to generate further mistrust, which makes finding a mutually beneficial resolution more challenging (Akebo 2016).
 Ceasefires can provide spoilers with time to consolidate their power, reorganize, or regroup their forces without the immediate threat of military action (Stedman 1997).
 This period can be used to strengthen their bargaining position in future negotiations and to solidify territorial control, empowering factions that oppose a peace settlement.
 Clapham (1998, 205), for example, demonstrated that the loss of territorial control by the Rwandan Patriotic Front (RPF) during the ceasefire allowed extremist factions linked to the regime to organize and prepare for the genocides while the Arusha negotiations were underway.